New York State Government in crisis: How did we get here?

 “Their responsibility is to deal with potential violations of the Public Officer Law, which is the law that governs ethics for public office,” Horner said.
 “Everyone is calling for independent investigations of the Governor, and yet, the state’s ethics watchdog [JCOPE], no one thought was the appropriate body.”

-NEWS 10 ABC reached out to JCOPE and they declined to comment on their involvement in the allegations facing the Governor or their job as a whole in government.
+JCOPE declined to comment on their involvement in the allegations facing the Governor or their job as a whole in government.

 “We really can’t comment on any current or possible investigations,” Walter McClure, Director of External Affairs, said.